Kelly Ryan: Murder of Melissa James

 On December 14, 2005 the body of Melissa James was found bound and gagged in the trunk of a burning car in the desert.
 Law enforcement was able to extinguish the fire early enough to recover some evidence.
 The red Jaguar was found to belong to Kelly Ryan.

 Ryan had suspected that her husband had a secret affair with James.
 After James's body was found, the couple fled Las Vegas and traveled cross-country to Massachusetts, along with accomplice Anthony Gross.
 They were apprehended and arrested in Boston, from where they were extradited to Nevada.

 While Ryan was awaiting trial, her mother died in April 2006 of a heart attack.

 The Washoe County District Attorney decided to try Titus and Ryan together, but on differing charges.
 They originally entered pleas of not guilty.
 Co-defendant Anthony Gross was tried separately on charges of arson and accessory to murder.

 The Nevada prosecutor alleged in open court that a Titus fan had arranged a plot to murder three witnesses who were due to testify in the case and could adversely affect Titus's case.
 No charges were filed in relation to that.
-Titus’s defense lawyer said he didn't think that there was enough evidence for charges in the allegation.
+Titus’s defense lawyer said he did not think that there was enough evidence for charges in the allegation.

 Days before their trial was scheduled to start, on May 31, 2008, Ryan and Titus each pleaded guilty to reduced charges, and each also filed Alford pleas to some charges.

 Ryan pleaded guilty to one count of arson, and entered an Alford plea to one count of battery with a deadly weapon resulting in significant bodily harm.
 She was sentenced to two consecutive terms of 3–13 years in prison.
 She served her time at Florence McClure Women's Correctional Center.